Stuck on Opioids? Learn About Telemedicine Suboxone - Insurance Accepted.

 Very few people have true allergies to codeine.
 In fact, doctors say allergic reactions to opioids like codeine make up less than 2% of all hypersensitivity reactions in patients undergoing anesthesia.[1]

-Even though allergies are so rare, many people believe they have them.
+Even though codeine allergies are so rare, many people believe they have them.
 But doctors say as many as 9 patients in 10 labeled with an opioid allergy don’t have one at all.[2]
+Rather, opioids like codeine can cause the body to release histamine, which can result in signs like itching, but this doesn’t indicate an allergy.[3]

-If you struggle with codeine side effects, you can tell your doctor about them and request a different therapy.
-But know that an allergic reaction doesn’t cause these three common problems.
+If you struggle with a distressing codeine reaction, you can tell your doctor about them and request a different medication or treatment.
+But know that you may not have a true codeine allergy.

 Signs & Symptoms of a Codeine Allergic Reaction